Sorcerer Hunters: Adaptations

 Sorcerer Hunters was later adapted into a 26-episode anime television series by Xebec, which was the studio's first production, and aired on TV Tokyo from October 3, 1995, to March 3, 1996.
 It was aired in the Philippines on ABS-CBN from 1998 to 1999 and re-aired by rival GMA Network in 2001 to 2004.
 In North America, the series was licensed by ADV Films up until the company's collapse in 2009.
 On May 25, 2019, Discotek Media licensed both the TV series and the OVA series.

 The TV series was followed by a three-episode OVA, also by Xebec.

 Sorcerer Hunters has three releases in dramatic audio format in which the main roles are all performed by the same actors as in the TV series and OVA.
 The first set, Sorcerer Hunters Whip I - V, was released on June 22, 1994.
 This was followed in 1995 by Sorcerer Hunters II, The Monthly Collection: 1st Season - 5th Season.
 The third set, Sorcerer Hunters SP, came out in 1996.

 Video games

-The series would also see numerous videogame releases starting with the adventure game Bakuretsu Hunter for the Sega Saturn by I'Max in April 26, 1996.
-Other titles based on the series include Bakuretsu Hunter Mahjong Special in October 25, 1996 and another adventure title Bakuretsu Hunter: Sorezore no Omoi...Nowānchatte in April 11, 1997 both by Banpresto for the Sony PlayStation, and a role-playing game Bakuretsu Hunter R for the Sega Saturn by King Records in August 8, 1997.
+The series would also see numerous videogame releases starting with the adventure game Bakuretsu Hunter for the Sega Saturn by I'Max on April 26, 1996.
+Other titles based on the series include Bakuretsu Hunter Mahjong Special on October 25, 1996, and another adventure title Bakuretsu Hunter: Sorezore no Omoi...Nowānchatte on April 11, 1997, both by Banpresto for the Sony PlayStation, and a role-playing game Bakuretsu Hunter R for the Sega Saturn by King Records on August 8, 1997.